Transmutations: Alchemy in Art

 Chester Garfield Fisher founded Fisher Scientific in 1900 at the age of 20.
 The company has been a principal supplier of laboratory apparatus throughout the last century.
 C. G. Fisher was first drawn to alchemical artworks because they included beautifully rendered depictions of laboratory apparatus.
 He began acquiring alchemical paintings in the 1920s and continued to collect alchemical artworks throughout his lifetime.
 Fisher Scientific International, Inc., donated its collection (which includes paintings, works on paper, and such artifacts as glassware and instruments) to the Chemical Heritage Foundation in March 2000.

 Transmutations: Alchemy in Art is an ongoing exhibit in the Chester G. Fisher Gallery at CHF.
-Admission is free but requires an appointment.
-Please contact firstname.lastname@example.org or call 215.925.2222 to schedule your visit.
+Tours of the gallery are free but require an appointment.
+To schedule your visit please contact email@example.com or call 215.925.2222 at least three days in advance.